CSC207-2022F-UofT/course-project-scamazon-ca-group-118/README.md

 ## Features

 - Browse and search for items to buy
+- Click into interesting items to learn more about them
 - Add items of interest to cart
+- Remove items from cart that are no longer wanted
 - Sell your own items by creating a listing
 - Check out with card information
 - Leave ratings for other users